Pronostic Quinté du Jour : Analyse et Conseils pour Vos Paris Hippiques !-- Powered by Hooligan Media -->

 There’s nothing more soothing for an irritated throat than a warm cup of tea.
 Plus, tea can do a lot more than soothe.
 Studies suggest compounds found in teas such as green tea are believed to have anti-inflammatory, antibacterial, antiviral, and antifungal properties.

 Supercharge your tea with the healing powers of honey.
+Research suggests that honey reduces mucus production and treats coughs as effectively as over-the-counter medications.

 Slippery elm tea is made from the ground and dried bark of the slippery elm tree.
 It’s long been used in Eastern and Native Indian herbal medicine to treat inflammation of the upper airways.